-In August, the Professional and Business Services industry gained 29,600 jobs over the month.
-Education and Health Services employment added 17,800 positions.
-Also of note, Trade, Transportation and Utilities added 7,100 jobs.
+In November, the Professional and Business Services industry gained 22,900 jobs over the month.
+Leisure and Hospitality added 12,500 positions.
+Financial Activities added 9,300 jobs.

-The Amarillo Metropolitan Statistical Area (MSA) recorded August’s lowest unemployment rate among Texas MSAs with a not seasonally adjusted rate of 3.6 percent, followed by the Austin-Round Rock MSA at 3.8 percent and Abilene, College Station-Bryan and Sherman-Denison MSAs each at 4.2 percent.
+The Amarillo Metropolitan Statistical Area (MSA) recorded November’s lowest unemployment rate among Texas MSAs with a not seasonally adjusted rate of 3.1 percent, followed by the Austin-Round Rock MSA at 3.2 percent and College Station-Bryan at 3.5 percent.

 Employment estimates released by TWC are produced in cooperation with the U.S. Department of Labor’s Bureau of Labor Statistics.
 All estimates are subject to revision.
 To access this and more employment data, visit TexasLMI.com.